acend/kubernetes-basics-training/content/en/docs/10.0/sidecar.md

 mysql-65559644c9-cdjjk   2/2     Running   0          5m35s
 ```

-Note the `Ready` column which show you 2 ready container.
+Note the `Ready` column which shows you 2 ready container.

 You can observe the logs from the mysqld-exporter with: